Hi, I’m Benji.

 After redesigning the adhesive shapes to provide a stronger, faster, simpler repair, I quietly added these “better iPad adhesives” to the “store” section of my personal web site, expecting the page to go unnoticed until I invested some money into advertising.
 To my astonishment, however, I began receiving orders the very next day.

-As the weeks and months past, orders for these adhesive kits continued to pour in from companies and individuals around the world.
+As the weeks and months passed, orders for these adhesive kits continued to pour in from companies and individuals around the world.
 In early 2013, I moved the business out of my tiny apartment, and into a small workshop in a spare room of a music school owned by my good friend Nathan Wilson.

 Nathan and I worked closely together that year, and I shifted my focus to writing new software to control the cutting machines more efficiently.
 Having spent many months working alone, it was refreshing to have Nathan on board.